COVID-19 pandemic in Burundi: Subsequent cases

 There were 2,310 new cases in 2023, bringing the total number of confirmed cases to 54,472.
 The death toll remained unchanged.

 Vaccinations

-Through most of 2021, Burundi was one of four countries which did not distribute vaccines, along with Eritrea, North Korea, and Tanzania.
+Through out most of 2021, Burundi was one of four countries which did not distribute vaccines, along with Eritrea, North Korea, and Tanzania.
 In February 2021, Thaddee Ndikumana, the health minister of Burundi, said his country was more concerned with prevention measures.
 "Since more than 95% of patients are recovering, we estimate that the vaccines are not yet necessary," local media reported.
 In October 2021, however, the Burundian government announced that it had received delivery of 500,000 doses of the Chinese Sinopharm BIBP vaccine.
 A targeted vaccination programme commenced on 18 October 2021.

 Prevention

 On 12 March 2020, the government instituted 14-day quarantining for people entering Burundi from affected countries.

 President Nkurunziza refused to impose restrictions on the country, permitting political rallies and sporting events to take place.